g-omarsdottir/rock-paper-scissors-lizard-spock-game/README.md

     - Introduction of the game and its origin
     - Instructions on how to play the game
     - Game rules that establish the criteria for winning and the victor of each round.
     - Input field for username (pseudonym of user's choice) to display in a personalized message after user has completed the game.
-Efter entering a username within the limit of 10 charachters and clicking submit, the user it automatically forwared to the game section.
+After entering a username within the limit of 10 characters and clicking submit, the user it automatically forwarded to the game section.
 - The username is store with JavaScript local storage to display in a personalized message after game completion.
 - The sections are displayed alternately to user according to a logical flow of a game website and the other sections are visibly hidden.
 - A footer is not necessary.